kriswep/wetainment/src/pages/articles/2020-04-Build-An-App-02/index.md

 issueNumber: 28
 ---

 ## Bored at home?
-Learn how to build a native app from scratch using React Native.
+Learn how to build a app from scratch using React Native.

-**In this multipart series we'll develop a native app from Scratch.**
+**In this multipart series we'll develop a native app from Scratch.
+This second part we'll start building the main functionalities of our app.
+We'll be able to enter some values, fetch data and show the calculated results.**

+Let's learn how to build a native app together.
+We'll build a currency convertor.
+In the [first part](../build-an-app-01/) of this series I layed out why I think this is a good example and learning app.
+The also started our journey by setting up our dev environment, consisting of React Native and Expo.
+We started with a blank Expo template.
+This is where we'll start from now.

+Motivated?
+As a sneak peak, this will be today's endresult.
+Not too much, but it'll be fully working and will convert currencies.
 ![First screen of the app we'll build.
 There are two fields to select the currencies and two inputs to enter the corresponding values.
 They are aligned centrally on the screen.](app-iphone.jpg)

+### Start Building

 ### Fetch Data

 ### Done

 So, we finished the main functionality of our app.
-We can specify the currencies, enter values and see the converted amount.
+We can specify currencies, enter values and see the converted amount.
+In the background we fetch the needed exchange rates from an external API.

 This is what we have for now: